 Our Activity Advent Calendar

 If you’ve been reading here for a while, then you’ll know that advent calendars are kind of my thing.
 I love creating bucket lists for just about every season, but I take my Christmas advent calendar very, very seriously.
-We’ve done a lot of different versions of the advent calendar over the years – we tried stringing tiny envelopes up over a window, having a list on the fridge, and even an empty frame with envelopes strung across.
+We’ve done a lot of different versions of the advent calendar over the years – from stringing tiny envelopes up over a window, having a list on the fridge, and even an empty frame with envelopes strung across.
 We’ve landed on using a mini tabletop tree in our entry to hold our advent calendar activities, but honestly, you can do anything.